List of Hellsing characters: Cheddar Priest

 Cheddar Priest is the first antagonistic vampire encountered in the series.
 He is responsible for turning all of the inhabitants of a nearby village into ghouls and is using them as his minions.
 When a police team investigates the mysterious murders, the priest sends his ghouls to kill them, leaving Seras as the lone survivor.
 She encounters the priest in a church where he reveals himself as a vampire.
 He states that he does not want another “vampire with free will running around”, and attempts to assault Seras, but is interrupted by Alucard.

 The priest, believing that Alucard was another human, commanded his ghouls to kill him.
 However, Alucard quickly heals his wounds and begins killing off the surrounding ghouls.
 The priest realizes that he cannot beat Alucard, and attempts to barter him with Seras’ life.
 In response to this barter, Alucard asks Seras if she is a virgin, and when she confirms, the vampire shoots her, and the priest through the chest, killing him and almost killing Seras.
 It is after these events that Seras is bitten and turned into a vampire.

 Leif and Jessica

-Leif and Jessica are two teenage minor vampires from the original TV anime who go around killing random families.
-They not only drink it but use the victim's blood to write heretical messages.
-They are later killed by both Alucard and Seras.
+Leif and Jessica are two young teenaged Briton vampires who go around killing random families.
+They not only drink it but use the victim's blood to write heretical messages and symbols for a ritual.
+They are convinced these killings can complete this ritual and they can become immortal.
+They are later killed by both Alucard and Seras, after being dispatched by Integra.